Anita L. Allen: Marriage and family

 A marriage in 1982 to artist Michael Kelly Williams of Detroit, Michigan ended in divorce.
 Allen was the model for Williams' woodcut, Afternoon of a Georgia Faun.
 An original version of the woodcut was printed at the printmaking workshop of Robert Blackburn and now is held in the permanent print collection of the Library of Congress in Washington, D.C.

 In 1985, Allen married Paul Vincent Castellitto, a lawyer from Mount Vernon and New Rochelle, New York, who specialized in white collar criminal defense law, and later became a college instructor specializing in ethics.
 The pair raised two children.

-In 2006, Allen became an elder of the Bryn Mawr Presbyterian Church.

 Education

 Allen graduated an honor student from Baker High School in Columbus, Georgia, in 1970 in three years.
 Allen holds a B.A. from New College of Florida, on whose board of trustees she later served.
 Allen has twice delivered the commencement address at New College.
 While enrolled at New College, Allen spent a year studying in Italy and Germany.
 Under the direction of Professor Bryan Norton, she completed an undergraduate thesis on the philosophy of logical positivist Rudolf Carnap.
 She studied American Philosophy under Professor Gresham Riley.

 Allen received her M.A. and Ph.D. in philosophy from the University of Michigan.
 Allen received training in analytic philosophy at the University of Michigan, where she also studied modern dance, alongside classmate Madonna.

 Professor Richard Brandt, a noted proponent of moral utilitarianism, advised Allen's doctoral thesis, "Rights, Children and Education."
 Her dissertation examined Thomas Hobbes' and John Locke's theories of parental authority, and the moral ideal of a right to education.
 She argued for greater autonomy for children.
-Allen was one of the first African-American women to earn a PhD in Philosophy, along with Angela Davis, Joyce Mitchell Cook, LaVerne Shelton, and Adrian Piper.
+Allen was one of the first African-American women to earn a PhD in philosophy, along with Angela Davis, Joyce Mitchell Cook, LaVerne Shelton, and Adrian Piper.
 She is the first African-American woman to hold both a J.D. and Ph.D. in philosophy.

 Allen received her J.D. from Harvard Law School.
 While attending Harvard, Allen served as a teaching fellow for Professors Michael Sandel, Ronald Dworkin, Robert Nozick, and Sissela Bok.
 She worked as a summer law Associate at the Gaston Snow Ely Bartlett law firm in Boston and at Milbank, Tweed, Hadley & McCloy in New York.